-Terminology of Indian classical music- Indian Classical music
+Terminology used in Indian classical music

 There are some terms which are frequently used in Indian classical music.
 Every one who are interested in Indian classical music or Hindusthani raag sangeet should be familiar with this terms.